The plan for a green, clean, fair new world

 “Congress is too old.
 They don’t have a stake in the game.”Alexandria Ocasio-Cortez (often referred to by her initials, AOC)

 - The name of the Green New Deal is a reference to Franklin D Roosevelt’s New Deal in the 1930s.
 The New Deal was a huge project during the Great Depression that gave relief to the impoverished, and got people back into work.
 Without the huge investment, experts agree that the depression would have been more severe and gone on longer.

 - What exact policies would be put into place with the Green New Deal.
 For now, the plan is more of a big idea rather than a concrete set of policies, but activists hope to get an actionable plan ready to go if the Democrats win in next year’s presidential election.
 Other countries are beginning to discuss similar reforms, so variations on the Green New Deal are likely to be proposed around the world.

 - Roughly, 1760 to 1840 when Britain started burning fossil fuels to generate power, and began manufacturing goods on a mass scale in factories.

 - End the economy’s reliance on carbon.
 The plan would see the USA have zero net emissions, which means that its remaining carbon emissions are balanced out by efforts to remove carbon from the atmosphere, for example, by planting new trees.

 - Add or change a component that something did not have when it was originally manufactured.

 - Like Joseph Stiglitz.
 See Become An Expert to read his argument for creating a fairer, greener economy.

 - Financial disasters

 - The financial crisis of 2007 to 2008.
-Just yesterday, the Governor of the Bank of England Mark Carney warned that Britain is currently facing the biggest risk of a recession since 2007.
+Recently, the Governor of the Bank of England Mark Carney warned that Britain is currently facing the biggest risk of a recession since 2007.
 Other key economies, including the US and Germany, are also showing warning signs of an imminent global recession.